Hoyr/USGSAssesment/README.md

 # Use
 To use either import `main.ipynb` into Google Colab via the File > Open Notebook dialog using the github option or use the provided "Open in Colab" link at the top of the file when viewing the file in Github.

-You will have to upload the `.mseed` files stored in the "SEP" folder into session storage.
+You will have to upload the `.mseed` files stored in the "SEP" folder into session storage or upload your own.

 Further instructions and notes are in the Colab notebook.